soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/label-analytics.md

 ## View all content with a specific retention label

 From the retention label usage report, you can quickly explore all content with that label applied.
+(Note that we're currently working on this feature, so that it will take fewer steps to view all the labeled content.)

 First, choose **View Details** at the bottom of the report.

 ![View Details option at bottom of retention label usage report](media/retention-label-usage-view-details.png)